What are the Benefits of Reading To Dogs?

 Can a Dog Learn to Read?

 Dogs are generally an intelligent animal and can quickly learn new skills or ‘tricks.’
 It is possible to train dogs to recognize letters and words and even react to these words.
 However, dogs can not read as we can.
 So while dogs cannot learn to read sentences and paragraphs, they can recognize the shapes of letters and some simple words.
-If you would like to teach your dog how to ‘read,’ check out our article, Can Dogs Learn How to Read? for tips and ideas.
+If you would like to teach your dog how to ‘read,’ check out our article, ‘Teach Your Dog the A, B, Cs‘ for tips and ideas.

 How to Participate in a Reading Program